fbpx

 Manage and Monitor Your Inbox

 You will need to manage communications between you and the college office.
 Email is the primary way that college officers will communicate with you.
-Make sure that you create and provide colleges with a professional email address, such as first.lastname@domain.com.
+Make sure that you create and provide colleges with a professional email address, such as [email protected].
 Ideally, this account would be separate from the one that you use for your personal life.
 Make sure that you check the email account everyday to respond to time-sensitive emails.
 If there is a request that you do not understand, ask a parent or guidance counselor for help.

 Organize Your Inbox.
 Keep every email you get from a college.
 To help you organize your inbox, I recommend that you label and sort emails by colleges so that you maintain a record of communication.
 You never know when you may need to refer back to an email.